ChakradharSai5/my-notes/content/1 Knowledge Hub/2 Functional Notes/1 Career Notes/4 NTPC/NTPC Locations/Locations-1.md

 - [[Saurabh srimali]] sir worked in nuclear plant
     - and then worked at somewhere good- jajjar and then got posted here, which was his not option at all, according to him some plants are worst so should not keep the location there as option
     - worst places include
-        1. Farakka-Bihar
+        1. Farakka-Bihar - Souvik Dey sir
-        2. Kehelgoan-Bihar
+        2. Kehelgoan-Bihar -
 - Some good places include
-    - Khargone-MadhyaPradesh
+    - Khargone-MadhyaPradesh - 3 hrs to indore
     - Gadarwara-Madhyapradesh
     - Solapur-Maharashtra
     - Mejha